-In May 2020, the GASB issued Statement No. 96 (GASB 96), Subscription-Based Information Technology Arrangements (SBITAs), effective for the Water System's fiscal year beginning July 1, 2022.
+In May 2020, the GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements (SBITAs), effective for the Water System's fiscal year beginning July 1, 2022.
 The objective of this statement is to enhance consistency in accounting and financial reporting by requiring government entities to recognize a right-to-use subscription asset and corresponding subscription liability for such contracts with a specified term.
-Management has not yet determined the impact of GASB 96 on the Water System's financial statements, but plans to adopt new GASB 96 standards in fiscal year 2023.
+The Water System adopted the provisions of GASB Statement No. 96 on July 1, 2022 and the Water System's financial statements for the fiscal year ended June 30, 2023 reflect the implementation of this statement.